azeasz/azeasz/README.md

 - 🌱 I'm learning advanced JavaScript frameworks and cloud technologies
 - 👯 I'm looking to collaborate on open source projects
 - 💬 Ask me about web development and software architecture
-- 📫 Reach me at: [Your Email or Social Media]
+- 📫 Reach me at: Instagram @langveal
 - ⚡ Fun fact: [Add an interesting fact about yourself]

 ## 🛠️ Tech Stack